Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 Franchise owners for big-box stores can rarely take the time to get feedback from their customers at all.

-Finding help in a big-box store is by guess, by golly, and by luck, even when you go just before their high-volume sales times begin.
+Finding help in a big-box store is by guess, by golly, and by luck, even when you go well before their high-volume sales times begin.
 And the help isn’t likely to be able to tell you much beyond where to locate the item you’re seeking.

 In a big box store, you’d never get someone like ABC Sport Store’s Sam, who would smile and wave when he saw me, signal how many customers he’d have to see to before he could get to me, and take all the time I needed in his quiet, friendly store, explaining my choices, teaching me maintenance and repair tips, and generally helping me avoid costly mistakes and make enduringly helpful choices.